mahendraHegde/node-idempotency/Contributing.md

 1. Make changes to your local copy.
 2. add/fix the tests.
 3. add/fix readme.
+4. run `pnpm run precommit`
+5. add changesets by using `pnpm changeset`
-4. push to your forked repo.
+6. push to your forked repo.
-5. raise PR.
+7. raise PR.